Socializing Your Puppy

 - Seven to eight weeks: many breeders typically wean and release pups to their new homes at this age.
 This is an ideal time to adopt, as puppies are becoming more independent and are exploring their environment.

-- Ten weeks of age: Puppies enter a “juvenile” stage in which he will be more inquisitive and ready to explore.
+- Ten weeks of age: Puppies enter a “juvenile” stage in which they will be more inquisitive and ready to explore.
 This phase lasts until adulthood.
 It is a terrific time to introduce new experiences and work on socializing your pet.
 (Please note that some puppies go through a second “fear” period around four or five months).

 Meeting New Kinds of People

 - Begin by introducing your puppy to quiet friends on his own home turf for short periods of time.
 Invite one or two neighbors over for a drink on the patio and to scratch your puppy’s ears.
-When greeting your little one, have guests crouch down low and allow him to approach them on his own time.
+When greeting your little one, have guests crouch down low and allow them to approach them on their own time.
 This will give your pup a greater sense of control.

 - It is also important to introduce your puppy to people of different races, ethnic backgrounds, ages and professions as some dogs might develop an aversion to people who don’t look like you and thus seem ‘unusual” to them.